muqriz19/maptravel/README.md

 ## Build

+Run `ng build --configuration development` to build the project.
+The build files are stoed in the `dist/` directory.

+## Production

-Run `ng build` to build the project.
+Run `ng build --configuration development` to build the project.
 The build files are stoed in the `dist/` directory.